lrasata/pokedex/README.md

 The purpose of this project is to serve as a training to get familiar with those technologies.

 ## Features
+In progress

 ### Ongoing improvements
-- [x] Backend : create - read - update - delete a pokemon
-- [ ] Frontend
+- [ ] Frontend - Main page layout to be done
+- [ ] Add functionality to capture a pokemon
+- [ ] Add pagination component

 ## Backend